Book your space for £30 (cash donations of your choice towards Shonaleigh’s project expenses are also invited).

-This telling of Tobias and the Snow Tear will be recorded, as part of the Last Drut’syla Project, to create an archive of this tradition’s stories.
+This telling of The Cloth of Hope and Sorrow will be recorded, as part of the Last Drut’syla Project, to create an archive of this tradition’s stories.

-This telling of Tobias and the Snow Tear will start at 7.30pm on Friday evening (arrive from 6pm for a bite to eat first).
+The telling of The Cloth of Hope and Sorrow will start at 7.30pm on Friday evening (arrive from 6pm for a bite to eat first).
 Saturday’s session will run approximately 10am – 9pm.
 Sunday will run approximately 10am – 2pm.
-It will take place within a relaxed atmosphere with plenty of cushions and sofas and cups of tea.
+All will take place within a relaxed atmosphere with plenty of cushions and sofas and cups of tea.